bencodezen/cssdevconf2017-animation-workshop/notes.md

 - Tip: Remember that it is `@keyframes` and **NOT** `@keyframe`
 - There is a shorthand to consider:
     - `animation: ${name} ${duration} ${delay} ${iteration-count} ${direction}`
-        - **Pro Tip:** Even though there is no specific order required, at least start with the animation name.
+        - **Pro Tip:** Even though there is no specific order required (except duration and delay needing to be one after the other), at least start with the animation name.
 And decide on a convention with your team.
 - You can define stages in your `@keyframes` with percentages and/or keywords.
     - **Pro Tip**: You can do floats with the percentages!
     - **Pro Tip**: It's best to pick one or the other for consistency (i.e., `from` == `0%` and `to` == `100%`)